dbarneche/2014-10-31-USyd/lessons/40-repeating/index.md

   res10 <-  f(input10)
 ```

 But this isn't very *nice*.
-Yes, by using a function, you have reduced
-a substantial amount of repetition.
+Yes, by using a function, you have reduced a substantial amount of repetition.
 That **is** nice.
-But there is
-still repetition.
-Repeating yourself will cost you time, both now and
-later, and potentially introduce some nasty bugs.
-When it comes to
-repetition in code: Don't.
+But there is still repetition.
+Repeating yourself will cost you time, both now and later, and potentially introduce some nasty bugs.
+When it comes to repetition in code: ***Don't***.

 <blockquote class="twitter-tweet" lang="en"><p>The more code I read, the more I realize the need to keep repeating: Keep it DRY!
 Don&#39;t.
 Repeat.
 Yourself. <a href="http://t.co/8lDtck2jZO">http://t.co/8lDtck2jZO</a></p>&mdash; Ben Simo (@QualityFrog) <a href="https://twitter.com/QualityFrog/statuses/363789702458904577">August 3, 2013</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-The nice way of repeating elements of code is to use a loop of some
-sort.
-A loop is a coding structure that reruns the same bit of code
-over and over, but with only small fragments differing between
-runs.
-In R there is a whole family of looping functions, each with
-their own strengths.
+The nice way of repeating elements of code is to use a loop of some sort.
+A loop is a coding structure that reruns the same bit of code over and over, but with only small fragments differing between runs.
+In R there is a whole family of looping functions, each with their own strengths.

+## R's built-in apply library

+R has a list of built-in functions for repeating things.
+This includes a range of functions that allow you to apply some function to a series of objects (eg. vectors, matrices, dataframes or files).
+This is called the apply family, and includes: `lapply`,  `sapply`,  `tapply`, `aggregate`, `mapply`, `apply`.

+Each repeats a function or operation on a series of elements, but they differ in the data types they accept and return.

-## The split-apply-combine pattern and `plyr` package
+## The split-apply-combine pattern

-By now you may have recognised that most operations that involve
-looping are instances of the *split-apply-combine* strategy (this term
-and idea comes from the prolific [Hadley Wickham](http://had.co.nz/),
-who coined the term in [this
+By now you may have recognised that most operations that involve looping are instances of the *split-apply-combine* strategy (this term and idea comes from the prolific [Hadley Wickham](http://had.co.nz/), who coined the term in [this
 paper](http://vita.had.co.nz/papers/plyr.html)).
-You start with a
-bunch of data.
-Then you then **Split** it up into many smaller
-datasets, **Apply** a function to each piece, and finally **Combine**
-the results back together.
+You start with a bunch of data.
+Then you then **Split** it up into many smaller datasets, **Apply** a function to each piece, and finally **Combine** the results back together.

-Some data arrives already in its pieces - e.g. output files from from
-a leaf scanner or temperature machine.
-Your job is then to analyse
-each bit, and put them together into a larger data set.
+Some data arrives already in its pieces - e.g. output files from from a leaf scanner or temperature machine.
+Your job is then to analyse each bit, and put them together into a larger data set.

-Sometimes the combine phase means making a new data frame, other times it might
-mean something more abstract, like combining a bunch of plots in a report.
+Sometimes the combine phase means making a new data frame, other times it might mean something more abstract, like combining a bunch of plots in a report.

 Either way, the challenge for you is to identify the pieces that remain the same between different runs of your function, then structure your analysis around that.

 ![Split apply combine](splitapply.png)

-## R's built-in  apply library

-R has a list of built-in functions for repeating things.
-This includes a range of functions that allow you to apply some function
-to a series of objects (eg. vectors, matrices, dataframes or files).
-This is called the apply family, and includes: `lapply`,  `sapply`,  `tapply`, `aggregate`, `mapply`, `apply`.

-Each repeats a function or operation on a series of elements, but they
-differ in the data types they accept and return.

-## The plyr package
+## The `plyr` package

 While R's built in function do work, we're going to introduce you to another method for repeating things using the package [**plyr**](http://had.co.nz/plyr/). plyr is an R Package for Split-Apply-Combine workflows.
 Its functional
 programming model encourages writing reusable functions which can be called